canicemichael/1-Natours/README.md

 # 1-Natours
-A web app where people are given an opportunity to go for an adventure about nature.
+An app to connect people who want to explore or take a tour deep natural environments.
 This is only the front-end part.

 Built with html, css, sass.